Everton F.C. Women: Return to top flight

 Prior to the 2017–18 season, Notts County of the WSL 1 folded prior to the Spring Series prompting the FA to invite FA WSL 2 clubs to apply and fill the vacancy.
 Everton was awarded the invitation back into the top flight on 9 June 2017, and would compete in the WSL 1 for the 2017–18 season.

 Everton struggled to gain much form during the 2017–18 season.
 Despite making a run to the semi-finals in the 2017–18 FA Women's Cup, Everton finished 9th in the table (only beating out winless Yeovil Town); however league structural changes prevented the club from being relegated.

 Ahead of the 2019–20 season, the team dropped Ladies from its name.
 Although now simply called Everton, the club will use Everton Women in a formal capacity when necessary to avoid confusion with the men's team.

+Everton reached the delayed 2019–20 FA Women's Cup final losing to Manchester City 1–3 after extra-time at Wembley on 1 November 2020.

+In the 2022–23 season Everton finished sixth in the Women's Super League table while they ended the 2023–24 campaign in eighth.

+The 2024–25 season saw Everton beat Manchester City for the first time ever in December 2024.
+The match ended 2–1 after two first half goals by Everton.

 Stadium

 Everton had Rossett Park as its home ground starting in 1998, sharing with non-league side Marine A.F.C. in Crosby.
 Rossett Park would be the Blues' home ground for 15 years.

 In 2013, the team moved to Halton Stadium (previously known then as "Select Security Stadium"), also used by its Merseyside rivals Liverpool.
 The move was prompted by needing improved technical requirements for the developing WSL standards and providing notably increased capacity.

 Ahead of the 2018–19 season, Everton announced that it would play the first half of the season at Haig Avenue and ended up staying for the whole season.

 In 2019, it was announced that the club would play its last game at the Haig Avenue on 29 September of that year before moving to Walton Hall Park but delays meant the team would not move like planned until February 2020.

+In May 2025, it was announced that the club would move permanently to Goodison Park after the men's team move out at the end of the 2024–25 season, with the first home league tie contested there being a match versus Tottenham Hotspur F.C.
+Women on September 14 2025.